Trams in Bursa

-The Bursa tram network (sometimes stylized as Burtram) forms part of the public transport system in the city Bursa, Marmara region, Turkey.
-The tram network is operated by Burulaş, which also operates Bursa's metro system called Bursaray.
-Bursa's tramway is made up of three lines: a metre gauge heritage tramline called T3 that opened first in 2011, a standard gauge modern tramline called T1 that opened in 2013 and a LRT line called T2 that opened in 2022.
+The Bursa tram network (also stylized as Burtram) forms part of the public transport system in the city Bursa, Marmara region, Turkey.
+The tram network is operated by Burulaş, Bursa’s public transport operator.
+Bursa's tramway is made up of three lines: a metre gauge heritage tramline called T3 that opened first in 2011, a standard gauge modern tramline called T1 that opened in 2013 and a light rail line, T2, that opened in 2022.

 Tram routes

 The modern tramline, T1, operates in a loop from Stadium to Gazcilar and back.
 T2 operates between an interchange with T1 at Kent Meydanı (Main Square) and Terminal (Central Coach Station).
 The heritage tramline, T3, runs from Çinarönü to Zafer Plaza.